Codeception/codeception.github.com/_posts/2013-05-04-specification-testing-coparison.markdown

 ?>
 {% endhighlight %}

 As you can see it is easy to read, and one really great thing is it is easy to write, because of auto-completion.
-In Behat when using Gherkin you can get some *"Undefined steps"* errors, just because you mistyped something.
+In Behat when using Gherkin you can get some *"Undefined"* steps errors, just because you mistyped something.
 And it happens to be annoying.

 Codeception bundled with modules for functional and acceptance tests: PhpBrowser (functional tests over curl), Selenium (1,2) for acceptance tests, etc. There are also some nice modules for REST, SOAP and XML-RPC that can help you to test your API.